simbody/simbody/README.md

     $ # Installation
     $ make install

-Example of instruction where one provides our own Blas and Lapack libraries :
+Example of instructions where one provides our own Blas and Lapack libraries (to be used in a MSYS terminal):

     $ # CMake configuration
     $ cmake ../simbody -G"MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release \